merryt/tymerrycom/src/routes/work/denverite.md

 An archetype is built through direct interviews with users, capturing observed patterns of behaviors and attitudes.
 The difference in an archetype and a personas is subtle but important.
-An archetype educates the team to what a set of peoples goals are, and why/how they are using the application.
+An archetype educates the team to what a set of people's goals are, and why/how they are using the application.
 A persona is a description of buckets of users that shows stats about them in an attempt to build empathy with them.